ppy/osu-wiki/wiki/Tournaments/JHC/JHC_2024/en.md

 3. Players will play the mappool at least once (and up to twice) at a designated time.
 Their best combined score will be the final result.
 4. The mappool will be played in the following order: DS, MD, LT, RM, HV, SP.
 Players may not ask to play the pool in any other order.
    - Teams may skip playing any beatmap on their second run.
-5. Each team must have **only 1 member** play each map.
+5. For each map, each team must have **only 1 member** to play.
 They may be exchanged freely after a map is concluded.
 6. An optional 5-minute break will be offered between the first and second playthrough of the mappool.
 7. All teams will play their qualifiers in separate rooms.
    - It is *suggested* that teams do not broadcast or share their results publicly to avoid seed manipulation.